otaviojava/jcassandra-book/04-cql.md

  otaviojava | {first_name: 'Otavio', last_name: 'Santana', middle_name: 'Gonçalves'}
 ```

-It is also possible to remove and remove the UDT as `DROP UDT`.
+It is also possible to remove the UDT as `DROP UDT`.

 ```sql
 drop_type_statement :: = DROP TYPE [IF EXISTS] udt_name